 3. Train Leaders in the Art of Respect for People

 Most people become managers because they are good at getting stuff done.
 That’s important, but a workplace is not just the sum of what it produces.
 It is a place where people will spend about a third of their time every day.
-It is a big responsibility to be in charge of that environment.
+So it is a big responsibility to be in charge of that environment.

 Anyone who supervises others should be taught the importance of respect for people and given the tools to demonstrate it.
-Managers should be trained on how to coach, rather than dictate.
+Managers should be trained on how to coach rather than dictate.
 They should understand how to build the skills of their team and how to encourage innovation.